These guidelines contain resources and documents related to online publishing for the Lynbrook High School website.

 This document is provided as a guide for the Webmasters at Lynbrook High School.
 Any staff member who acts as a school’s Webmaster must follow these guidelines, as well as abide by the District Technology Agreement.
 As a webmaster you acknowledge and agree that you are responsible for the appropriateness, authenticity, legal, and educational content of the web pages you generate.
 Please be sure to read all relevant guidelines pertaining to school and District publishing.

-b.
-Any use of obscene or inflammatory language will result in loss of network privileges.
+- Any use of obscene or inflammatory language will result in loss of publishing privileges.

 These guidelines were adapted from the guidelines of Hillsboro School District in Hillsboro, Oregon.
 Jim Harrington, Director of Information Services